carolinau/docs/docs/README.md

-# Piedmont International University Website Documentation
+# Carolina University Website Documentation
-> Welcome to the PIU Website documentation site.
+> Welcome to the CU Website documentation site.
 This documentation serves as a comprehensive guide to maintaining and updating the websites.

 ## Sites Overview
-The Piedmont International University websites are built using Drupal 8 running on Pantheon hosting.
+The Carolina University websites are built using Drupal 8 running on Pantheon hosting.
 The Pantheon hosting account comprises of the following sites:

 - [piedmontu.edu](https://piedmontu.edu)
 - [catalog.piedmontu.edu](https://catalog.piedmontu.edu)